1959 British Grand Prix

+Several teams entered 1500cc Formula 2 cars, most with the smaller of the Coventry Climax FPF versions, but some with a Borgward 1500 RS engine.
+Like Climax, Maserati 4-cylinder engines came in both sizes.
+The event had four drivers with the same surname - Taylor - enter.

 The win saw Brabham expand his points lead over Brooks to 13 points.
 Moss and McLaren moved into fourth place just half a point behind the absent Phil Hill.

 On the last lap of this race, McLaren became the youngest driver to set a fastest lap in Formula One, aged 21 years and 322 days.
 It was another 44 years before Fernando Alonso relieved him of that achievement with fastest lap in the 2003 Canadian Grand Prix.
 He was a day younger aged 21 years and 321 days.

 The BRP-entered BRM P25 which Stirling Moss drove to second place in the 1959 British Grand Prix, BRP's first podium finish.